KamilWielgosz303/SmartFridge_GUI/README.md

 # SmartFridge_GUI
-GUI builded using LVGL to a Smart Fridge System on Rocktech RK043FN02H—CT display using NXP OM13098 ARM M4.
+GUI builded using LVGL to a Smart Fridge System on Rocktech RK043FN02H—CT display using NXP OM13098.
 Project is part a Smart Fridge System, made for the engineering work.

 <h1>Screens</h1>